ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkCmdDrawIndirectCountKHR.md

-  If the bound graphics pipeline state was created with the `VK_DYNAMIC_STATE_BLEND_CONSTANTS` dynamic state enabled then [vkCmdSetBlendConstants](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdSetBlendConstants.html) **must** have been called in the current command buffer prior to this drawing command
+  If the bound graphics pipeline state was created with the `VK_DYNAMIC_STATE_BLEND_CONSTANTS` dynamic state enabled then [vkCmdSetBlendConstants](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/vkCmdSetBlendConstants.html) **must** have been called and not subsequently [invalidated](#dynamic-state-lifetime) in the current command buffer prior to this drawing command

 - <a href="#VUID-vkCmdDrawIndirectCount-None-08621"
   id="VUID-vkCmdDrawIndirectCount-None-08621"></a>